MintJoomla/MintJoomla.github.io/en/emerald/_posts/2014-03-10-restrict-anything.md

 ### [UNPAID]

 There is another syntax like `[UNPAID=STRING]Some test here[/UNPAID]` where `STRING` is an IDs of the plans separated by coma or JSON.

-This part of the restriction define content that will be shown to unsubscribed customers.
-Something like subscription button or notice.
+Anything you place between these tags, will be visible to all unpaid members.

 The JSON parameters are only